koyenadey/ECommWebUI/README.md

 - Deleting user or Editing user details will be done in the upcoming features.

+- Login using google will be available in the upcoming features.

-- Switching to dark and light themes will also be there in the upcoming features.
+- Switching to dark and light themes for the application background for pages will also be there in the upcoming features.

 ### Deployment